Learning on manifolds without manifold learning: Numerical examples

 \begin{corollary} Assume the setup of Theorem~\ref{theo:mainthm}.
 Then we have with $\tau$-probability $\geq 1-\delta$: \be \norm{\ \ \left|\frac{1}{M}\sum_{j=1}^M\Phi_{n,q}(\circ\cdot y_j)\right|-f_0}_\mathbb{X}\lesssim \frac{\norm{f_0}_{W_\gamma(\mathbb{X})}}{n^\gamma}. \ee \end{corollary}

-\section{Numerical Examples}
+\section{Numerical examples}

 In this section, we illustrate our theory with some numerical experiments.
-In Section~\ref{subsec:ex1}, we consider the approximation of a piecewise differentiable function, and demonstrate how the localization of the kernel leads to a determination of the locations of the singularities.
-The example in Section~\ref{subsec:ex2} is motivated by magnetic resonance relaxomety.
-In both examples, we will examine how the accuracy of the approximation depends on the degree $<n$ of the polynomial, the number $M$ of samples, and the level of noise.
+In Section~\ref{subsec:expiecewise}, we consider the approximation of a piecewise differentiable function, and demonstrate how the localization of the kernel leads to a determination of the locations of the singularities.
+The example in Section~\ref{subsec:spencerdata} is motivated by magnetic resonance relaxomety.
+Since it is relevant to our method for practical applications, we have included some discussion and results about how $q$ effects the approximation in this example.
+The example in Section~\ref{subsec:darcyflow} illustrates how our method can be used for inverse problems in the realm of differential equations.
+In all the examples, we will examine how the accuracy of the approximation depends on the maximal degree $n$ of the polynomial, the number $M$ of samples, and the level of noise.